WallarooLabs/wally/go_api/examples/word_count_with_api/README.md

 # Word Count in Go

-This is an experimental Word Count application that uses a skeletal Go API for Wallaroo.
+This is an experimental Word Count application that uses the Wallaroo Go API.
 It works like the other word count examples, if you want to seem more details you should look at them.

 ## Build